-Don’t know what to do with last year’s colorful Christmas cards?
+Don’t know what to do with this year’s colorful Christmas cards?
 By following our easy tutorial, you can create festive garlands that you can use to decorate your home, Christmas tree, and gifts.
 Read on to learn how you can create two sizes of garlands from recycled materials.
 All you need is some string, scissors, and a stack of old holiday cards!

 Step One: Gather your materials